Last Updated on September 7, 2022 by Jonathan

 How Car Rental Companies Get You to Prepay

 When booking a vehicle online, you’ll sometimes see two prices—one for “Pay Later” and one for “Pay Now”.
 Not every rental company offers a “Pay Now” or prepaid option, and typically not on every vehicle category.
-Yet when this option is available, the price will typically be 5 to 15 percent lower than the standard rate.
+Yet when this option is available, the price will typically be 5% to 15% lower than the standard rate.

 By paying upfront, you’re signaling to the rental car company that you’ll show up for the rental.
 In return, the car rental company gives you a bit of a discount as a reward for taking some of the risk out of equation.

-If your plans are firm, then a 15-percent discount might be a tempting offer, but it’s important to keep a few things in mind before hitting the “Pay Now” button.
-First, if you decide to cancel your reservation, you’ll usually be hit with a cancellation fee.
-One major rental company website states that if you cancel your reservation more than 24 hours before pickup time, you’ll be charged a $25 cancellation fee.
-Cancel within 24 hours, and you’ll be charged a $50 cancellation fee.
+If your plans are firm, then a 15% discount might be a tempting offer, but it’s important to keep a few things in mind before hitting the “Pay Now” button.
+First, if you decide to cancel your reservation, you’ll virtually always be hit with a cancellation fee.
+One major rental company website states that if you cancel your reservation more than 24 hours before pickup time, it will charge you a $25 cancellation fee.
+Cancel within 24 hours, and it bumps up to a $50 cancellation fee.
 If you don’t show, you’ll forfeit the entire amount paid.